 made on either report; neither the majority nor the minority position was accepted.
 2

-- 1992: A resolution was proposed that would have expelled all gay and lesbian
+- 1992: A resolution was proposed that would expel all sexually active gay and lesbian

 members from the church and send them to other denominations.
 It did not pass.
 A number of

 Presbyterians signed a Declaration of Conscience which reads in part:

 "We believe that to remain silent in the interest of preserving the 'peace,

 unity, and purity' of the church is wrong.
 By dissenting, we hope to return the

 Presbyterian Church (USA) to 'peace, unity, and purity,' for while this injustice is

 permitted to stand, there is no peace, unity, or purity in our midst.
 We confidently

 affirm, as our Constitution suggests, that 'synods and councils may err' -- and in this